 - A Note On Sugar: I use organic cane sugar in my baking recipes.
 The grain size is larger than granulated sugar and may change the outcome of this recipe if substituted.
 If you try granulated sugar in this recipe, please let us know how it goes!

-- Kitchen Tools: I recommend an oven thermometer, and weighing your ingredients using a digital kitchen scale for best outcome.
-Use the scoop and sweep method for volume measurements if a scale is unavailable.
+- Kitchen Tools: I recommend a digital oven thermometer with an air probe and weighing your ingredients using a digital kitchen scale for best outcome (affiliate links).

 More Sourdough Discard Recipes to Love